There is a wide range of federal and state laws that require employers to

 with such requirements include everything from the Fair Labor Standards

-Act (FLSA) to Title VII of the Civil Rights Act of 1964, as amended in 1991.
+Act (FLSA) to Title VII of the Civil Rights Act of 1964, as amended

-I-9 forms, and records related to job applicants.
+and hour information, I-9 forms, and records related to job applicants.

-are laws requiring employers in certain
+are laws requiring employers in certain industries or occupations

-and any additional state law requirements as well.
+state law requirements as well.

 Summary for [Your State]